Golden Triangle Special Economic Zone: Drug trafficking and casino money laundering

-Since the late 2010s, concerns have been raised by UNODC and others regarding the region’s now dominant role in the production and trafficking of methamphetamine and synthetic drugs.
-In 2019, UNODC estimated that transnational crime groups were trafficking methamphetamine made in Southeast Asia with a market value of between $30.3 billion and $61.4 billion, up from $15 billion in 2013.
+Since the late 2010s, concerns have been raised by the UNODC and others regarding the region’s now-dominant role in the production and trafficking of methamphetamine and synthetic drugs.
+In 2019, the UNODC estimated that transnational crime groups were trafficking methamphetamine made in Southeast Asia with a market value of between $30.3 billion and $61.4 billion, up from $15 billion in 2013.
 While regional opium and heroin production is still a major concern, the region has become the primary source of synthetics for other parts of the world, in which the Golden Triangle area is a major hub.